Ymirke/Ymirke/README.md

 <h1>Hey my name is Ymir!</h1>

-Ex-Tech Lead at Visma, now doing consulting for different IT projects.
+Previously Tech Lead at Visma, now doing consulting for different IT projects.